The Truth About Gut Parasites - Should I Be Worried?

 Parasites are still a global public health problem

-While parasites are common and may not cause symptoms, these organisms are still capable of causing major disease.
+While parasites are common and may not cause symptoms, these organisms are still capable of causing major diseases.
 In 2010, the World Health Organization estimated the global loss of life resulting from parasitic infections [36]:

 Deaths (in 2010):